top of page

 For Examples of where to host CLICK HERE!

 Q: How do I book a Park?

 A: Find a park that you like and call the Department of Parks and Recreation in charge of that location and ask to reserve it!
 The Department of Parks and Recreation will tell you one of three things.
 The Park is a "First come, first serve", the park requires a reservation for use of the space, or the park requires a permit to use.
-Be aware that not all parks are Nerf Blaster friendly!
-As such, sometimes it's better to simply reserve the park for a "kid's party" rather than a "nerf battle".
+Be aware that not all parks are Nerf or Gel Blaster friendly, and some don't allow inflatables.
+Please be sure to get all proper permits and be aware of sound ordinances for public spaces!
 If you need help finding a location, CLICK HERE for a full list of our recommended locations in the Greater Los Angeles area.

 Q: The Park is asking for proof of Insurance or to be added to insurance, can you do that?